NikitaBoltnev/devops-projects/linux-network/README.md

 ##### Measure connection speed between ws1 and ws2
 - Add a screenshots with the call and output of the used commands to the report.

 ## Part 4.
 Network firewall

-"After connecting the machines, the next our task is to control the information flowing over the connection.
-For that we use firewalls."

-**== Task ==**

 * In this task you need to use ws1 and ws2 from *Part 2*.